 The labels do not match the label preview.
 Different labels have been used or the labels of both sides have been swapped.
+Such defect is unacceptable in any case.

-4. Double label
+3.4 Double label

 The label is blown all over and doubled.
+Such defect is unacceptable in any case.

-5. Cracked label
+3.5 Cracked label

 Labels crack during pressing and part of the label is displaced.
 This is acceptable if the crack does not impede the reading of the text.